-Issue Detail: The applicant is requesting planning entitlements to subdivide a vacant 14.47 acre parcel into four parcels and for the construction of a 139,481 square foot mini-storage facility on a 2.52 acre parcel.
-The requested entitlements include a Tentative Map to subdivide the land into four parcels; a Conditional Use Permit (CUP) to allow the mini-storage use within the General Commercial (C-2) zone, and Site Plan and Design Review for construction of the mini-storage facility.
-The site is also part of the Labor Intensive Overlay (C-2-LI) zone; however, the Labor Intensive (LI) Overlay Zone no long applies specific use or development standards after adoption of the new Planning and Development Code in 2013.
-Per Chapter 17.320 of the Sacramento City Code, "Development in the Labor Intensive (LI) overlay zone is subject to the requirements of the underlying zone."
+Issue Detail: On December 11, 2018 the City Council heard the applicant's appeal requesting planning entitlements to subdivide a vacant 14.47-acre parcel into four parcels and for the construction of a 139,481 square foot mini-storage facility on a 2.52-acre parcel.
+The requested entitlements included a Tentative Map to subdivide the land into four parcels; a Conditional Use Permit (CUP) to allow the mini-storage use within the General Commercial (C-2-LI) zone, and Site Plan and Design Review for construction of the mini-storage facility.
+After receiving public testimony and deliberation between the Council, the Council passed a motion to approve the Tentative Map to subdivide the land into four parcels and continued the remaining entitlements for a Conditional Use Permit and Site Plan and Design Review to develop the mini-storage facility to the January 8, 2019 public hearing.
+The motion for continuance of the CUP and Site Plan and Design Review entitlements was to allow for the North Sacramento community to engage in additional outreach.
+Because of the publishing deadline for this report, staff and the applicant will provide a verbal report of the outreach efforts at the January 8 hearing.